isomerpages/moe-canossacatholic/_flagship-programmes/Learning for Life Programme PACE @ CCPS.md

 title: Learning for Life Programme PACE @ CCPS
 permalink: /flagship-programmes/learning-for-life-programme-p-a-c-e-at-ccps/
 description: ""
+variant: markdown
 ---
-<b><font size=6>Learning for Life Programme - P.A.C.E. @ CCPS
+<b><font size="6">P.A.C.E. @ CCPS
 </font></b>

-P.A.C.E.@CCPS leverages on PE, Sports & Outdoor Education to cultivate a deep love for sports, the outdoors and promote lifelong healthy-living attitudes, whilst nurturing values of perseverance and resilience.
+P.A.C.E.@CCPS leverages on PE, Sports &amp; Outdoor Education to cultivate a deep love for sports, the outdoors and promote lifelong healthy-living attitudes, whilst nurturing values of perseverance and resilience.

 We believe that every student in CCPS will be: